Anne Merriman: Published works

 Audacity to Love is the chronicle of Merriman's work in bringing to life her vision of making affordable pain relief to dying patients throughout the poorest countries of Africa.
-In this book, Merriman writes of those with whom she has worked, as well as of patients, lessons learned and support received in setting up Hospice Africa.
+In this book, Merriman writes of those with whom she worked, as well as of patients, lessons learned and support received in setting up Hospice Africa.

-Current work
+Later life and death

-Presently, Merriman heads Hospice Africa's International Programs, supporting new initiatives in Tanzania, Nigeria, Cameroon, Sierra Leone, Malawi, Ethiopia, Zambia, Sudan and Rwanda, and more recently training, initiators from 11 Francophone countries to suit their different health service and needs.
+Merriman headed Hospice Africa's International Programs, supporting new initiatives in Tanzania, Nigeria, Cameroon, Sierra Leone, Malawi, Ethiopia, Zambia, Sudan and Rwanda, and more recently training initiators from 11 Francophone countries to suit their different health service and needs.

-Her introduction of affordable oral morphine suitable for use in the home, has revolutionised dying in Africa.
+Her introduction of affordable oral morphine suitable for use in the home, revolutionised dying in Africa.
 Most wish to die at home and can now die in peace with their families and their God, close to their ancestors.
 However this has to spread to many countries and to be widely available to the millions still suffering terrible pain because this is still not available to them.
-Since 2004, the Ugandan Government has provided this medication free to any person who is prescribed it by a registered prescriber, a first in Africa today.
+From 2004, the Uganda Government provided this medication free to any person who is prescribed it by a registered prescriber, a first in Africa today.